arjenmeek/queryduck/docs/poc.md

 The following data `type`s and corresponding value specifications should be supported initially.
 Different `type`s may represent the same actual data type, encoded in a different way.

-*   `uuid`: A Universally Unique IDentifier in the canonical 8-4-4-4-12 lowercase hexadecimal format.
+- `uuid`: A Universally Unique IDentifier in the canonical 8-4-4-4-12 lowercase hexadecimal format.
-*   `st`: A Statement, referred to by its `uuid` Identifier.
+- `st`: A Statement, referred to by its `uuid` Identifier.
-*   `int`: An integer number, represented by its decimal digits, optionally starting with a `-` for negative values.
+- `int`: An integer number, represented by its decimal digits, optionally starting with a `-` for negative values.
-*   `str`: A sequence of Unicode characters.
+- `str`: A sequence of Unicode characters.
-*   `bool`: Either `true` or `false`.
+- `bool`: Either `true` or `false`.
-*   `datetime`: Combination of a date and time value, without specification of timezone or time standard.
+- `datetime`: Combination of a date and time value, without specification of timezone or time standard.
 The structure conforms to the Python `strptime()` format `%Y-%m-%dT%H:%M:%S.%f` (for example: `2010-03-24T15:03:56.821346`).
-*   `special`: A set of values with special semantic meaning.
+- `special`: A set of values with special semantic meaning.
 For now the only allowed value is `self`, which refers to the Statement which the element is part of.

+# Client application design

+The basic interaction for the CLI application is single-invocation, with input data passed as commandline arguments.
+Alternately, an integrated command prompt can be invoked where similar actions to the single-invocation interface can be invoked, with some preservation of state between invocations.